Adrien Fourmaux: WRC step-up, demotion, re-promotion

 Fourmaux then progressed to the World Rally Championship in 2021, driving selected events in a Ford Fiesta WRC and partaking in the WRC-2 class during the remainder of the calendar.
 His WRC debut came in Croatia, where a fifth place caused him to be likened to rally legend Sébastien Ogier by team principal Richard Millener.
 He then scored his maiden WRC stage win in Kenya.
 Following the withdrawal of Teemu Suninen, Fourmaux contested the final five events of the WRC season together with Alexandre Coria, his new co-driver.

 The pair remained at Ford M-Sport for the 2022 season, this time to contest the full campaign.
 The season began poorly, as Fourmaux retired from the first three events, experiencing a huge accident in stage three at Monte Carlo and crashing out in a garden in Croatia.
 Another crash came later in the year at the Ypres Rally; as a consequence of the chassis damage, Fourmaux was not entered in the following two events, while budget issues forced him to miss the season finale in Japan.

-His lacklustre full-season debut led to M-Sport demoting him to the WRC2 for the 2023 season.
-Before embarking on his WRC2 campaign, Fourmaux won the Jänner Rallye in Austria.
+Fourmaux's lacklustre full-season debut led to M-Sport demoting him to the WRC2 for the 2023 season.
+Before embarking on his WRC2 campaign, he won the Jänner Rallye in Austria.
 In the WRC2, Fourmaux took part in eight rallies and finished a season-best second at the Rally Finland.
 In addition, he came close to winning the class at the Rally Italia Sardegna before crashing out during the Power Stage and won the Central European Rally, though he was ineligible for points.
 Parallel to his WRC2 commitments, Fourmaux and Coria won the British Rally Championship by winning all five of the events they entered.
 He also won the Ypres Rally in June.
 At the end of 2023, Fourmaux was recalled to Ford's WRC team to substitute for Pierre-Louis Loubet at the Rally Japan, though he would crash out of the event.